edgecollective/edge-blog/projects/cratecart.md

 |:--:|
 | [Openscad](https://openscad.org/) is one of several free and open source CAD programs that can be used to design parts that can later be fabricated by metal lasercutting services.
 A useful feature of 'parametric design' programs like Openscad is that designs can quickly and easily be scaled or modified in a programmatic fasion to accommodate new design ideas. |

-# Refinements and modifications
+# Refinements of the design

-We're currently working to improve the overall simplicity and structural integrity of the design.
+We're hoping to build some prototypes soon in a workshop setting with farmers in order to get useful feedback and design ideas.
+Meanwhile, we're working to improve the overall simplicity and structural integrity of the crate design.

 Areas we're reviewing include:

 ## Using u-bolts and metal straps instead of drilled holes and screws where possible